code-with-akbarr/code-with-akbarr/README.md

 # 👋 Hi, I'm Akbar

-📚 Welcome to **akbar-devlog** — a dedicated space for learning, experimenting, and documenting my journey as a developer.
+📚 Welcome to **code-with-akbar** — a dedicated space for learning, experimenting, and documenting my journey as a developer.

 ---